BDBevan/Challenge_02_JavaScript/README.md

 # Employee Payroll checker

-In this web application, we are creating an emmployee payroll tracker that will record :
+In this web application, we are creating an employee payroll tracker that will record :

 - First name
 - Last Name